hmcts/fpl-ccd-configuration/README.md

 Refer to [ccd-docker](https://github.com/hmcts/ccd-docker) for more information.

 ## Getting Started:
-To ensure you have the correct dependencies run `npm i` in the command line
+To ensure you have the correct dependencies run `yarn install` in the command line.

+## Code Style:
+To run code linting enter `yarn lint` in the command line.

 ## Testing:
-To run e2e tests enter `codeceptjs run` in the command line
+To run e2e tests enter `yarn test` in the command line.

 ## License